STAT545-UBC/STAT545-UBC-original-website/block014_factors.md

+**As of 2016-10-11 this is deprecated.
+STAT 545 is now using the [forcats](https://github.com/tidyverse/forcats) package for factor management, which is covered in the [current factor lesson](block029_factors.html).**

 ### Load the Gapminder data

 As usual, load the Gapminder excerpt and the `ggplot2` package.
 Load `plyr` and/or `dplyr`.
 If you load both, load `plyr` first.